duartejeremias/maze-generator/README.md

 > If the start and end point get generated next to each other, there won't be a path because the solution is trivial
 > (this could make a 100% density maze possible).

+> It's my first time making a pygame UI to support my project, in other words, UI is a little bit wanky, if you have any
+> suggestions to make it better please send them or do them yourself for me to checkout!

 ## Author
 * Duarte Jeremias